pheelwell/ultrastar-webserver/README.md

 To load your Songs into the DB use `poetry run python index.py`

-This will create a file called `songs.db` in the instance directory of the project.
+This will create a file called `songs.db` in the specified directory.
 This file is used by the server to serve your songs.

 ### Starting the Server